Understanding Ponticulus Posticus treatments

 Here is a study from December 2017, published in the Journal of Craniovertebral Junction and Spine.
 (2) Here surgeons discuss ponticulus posticus described as Kimmerle’s anomaly.

-- Reports on the surgical treatment of Kimmerle anomaly are rare.
+- Reports on the surgical treatment of the Kimmerle anomaly are rare.

 - Surgical treatment of vertebral artery compression in patients with Kimmerle anomaly is preferable in cases where conservative treatment is inefficient.
 A minimally invasive procedure can be an alternative to the routine open surgery procedure.